ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Relying Party:

-: An entity that holds confidential data for retrieval by other entities
+: An entity that holds confidential data for release to authorized entities

 ## Critical Infrastructure Control